QijiaZhouX/qijia_zhou_portfolio/Final_project2.md

 **Content Recommendations:**
 Feedback: Presence of typos; desire for AI tool insights and updated regulations.
 Next Step: Proofread content and expand sections on AI tools and relevant regulations.
+Detailed story about AI and artists and make the contents more engaging.

 **Aesthetics:**
 Feedback: Positive feedback on website visuals.